Back to services

 For patients with other anxiety disorders (post-traumatic stress disorder (PTSD), social phobia, agoraphobia/panic, specific phobias, generalised anxiety disorder) the service also operates at the highest level of stepped care in the respective NICE guidelines.
 We do this by providing intensive CBT and optimisation of medication for the relevant anxiety disorder.
 The service is for those who have severe symptoms and who have failed treatment locally.

-• Service Borough Covers: National (Adult services) Treatment type: Inpatient
+• Service Borough Covers: National (Adult services) Treatment type: Community/Residential

 • Contact the service